HardstuckGuild/GW2-Tooltips.js/README.md

 	- `stats='{id}'`: Id of the stat set that is selected on the item.
 Only processed if the type is `item`.
 	- `count='{amount}'`: Stack size.
 Only processed if type is `item`.
 	- `with-traits='{id1[,id2[,...]]}'`: List of traits to apply specifically to this skill.
 Only processed if type is `skill` or `trait`.
+	- `weapon-set='{index}'`: Specify the weapon set to use for calculations.
+Defaults to set #0 if not specified.
 	- `class='{...}'`: Several options are available here:
 		- `auto-transform`: Automatically replace this skill with a traited version if the trait in question is active.
 		- `gw2objectembed`: Embed this object into text.
 This will result in the object being inflated into an icon and its name, aswell as its stack size in the shape of '[n x ]icon name'.
 Can have further specifications: